-- H 6.1.2 NEW Breeders must not breed double muscled bulls with:
+- H 6.1.2 Breeders must not breed double muscled bulls with:

 - a) double muscled cows, or

-- b) heifers
+- b) heifers.

-Double muscled bulls bred with any female with a narrow pelvic opening (e.g. heifers, double muscled cows) can often result in the need for routine caesarean section and therefore should be avoided.
-More than one caesarean section in a cow will be considered as caesarean sections becoming a routine procedure for that cow.
+REVISED Double muscled bulls bred with any female with a narrow pelvic opening, e.g. heifers and double muscled cows, can often result in the need for routine caesarean section and therefore should be avoided.

+H 6.2

-H 6.2 REVISED Non-veterinarians performing per rectum investigations or artificial inseminations must have achieved a recognised standard in the relevant techniques.
+LEGAL Non-veterinarians performing per rectum investigations or artificial inseminations must have achieved a recognised standard in the relevant techniques.